 After Effects is best suited for graphic designers looking to create their dynamic videos, as its interface can be overwhelming at first.
 People who work with vector-based typefaces (built using stroke paths) will also find After Effects better to make lower thirds or subtitles.

 Suppose you like adding effects and creating motion graphics, then After Effects is an excellent choice for you.
-If you want video editing software that allows you to work with audio and video tracks simultaneously, Premiere Pro can fulfill your needs better.
+If you want video editing software that allows you to work with audio tracks and video tracks simultaneously, Premiere Pro can fulfill your needs better.

 If you're a graphic designer looking to create videos for your portfolio, then After Effects may help you as it's best to work with many different layers simultaneously.
-In case of any long video projects, Premiere Pro might be better as it allows you to work with multiple tracks simultaneously.
+In case of any long video projects, Adobe Premiere Pro might be better as it allows you to work with multiple tracks simultaneously.

 Alternatively, you could use both platforms to create content.
 You could edit your video clips in Premiere Pro and then import them into After Effects for finishing touches and animations.
 Since both programs are available in Adobe Creative Cloud, you could work within both programs natively.